 No information describing economic losses relating to B. chinensis in the EU could be found during the literature survey.
-The current populations in the Netherlands are too small to inflict any measureable social or economic impact.
+The current populations in the Netherlands are too small to inflict any measurable social or economic impact.
+However, cyclical die-offs of B. chinensis occur frequently (Bury et al., 2007).
 In Minnesota, USA, dead and decaying shells have become a nuisance to local residence because they wash up on shores in high abundances (Bury et al., 2007).
 In the Laurentian Great Lakes of North America, fisherman have previously complained of making large hauls containing "2 tons" of snails in dragnets, which were likely B. chinensis or B. japonica (Wolfert & Hiltunen, 1968).
-B. chinensis may clog water intake pipes and inhibit water flow, incurring economic costs relating to reduced efficiency and the need for clean-up operations (Kipp et al., 2014).
+B. chinensis may clog water intake pipes and inhibit water flow, incurring economic costs relating to reduced efficiency and the need for cleanup operations (Kipp et al., 2014).
 Impacts on water intake systems (e.g., obstruction of water flow small in pipes and pumps) may already occur at low numbers of individuals due to large size of these snails in comparison with other biofouling organism (e.g., dreissenid mussels).